 There is also a market underground here you can find collectible items such as knives, guns, swords, and watches.
 You might even find a few things to grab for yourself while you’re out there souvenir shopping!
+And mixed with all the shops there are a number of cafes and relaxed eateries and street bars if you need a break.
 Give this exciting market a try if you go to Ueno; as it is in such a good location close to the station and the park, it is easy to get to and will surely keep you busy for a while.

-The Oriental Bazaar has the most authentic Japanese goods all in one place, so it’s perfect if you’d like to buy souvenirs that are authentically Japanese.
-On the second floor, you’ll find antiques, kimonos; on the first floor, there is Japanese china and “miscellaneous” goods, and on the basement floor you’ll see t-shirts, fans, kimono accessories, and more.
+The Oriental Bazaar has the most iconic Japanese goods all in one place, so it’s perfect if you’d like to buy different souvenirs that are authentically Japanese.
+On the second floor, you’ll find antiques, kimonos; on the first floor, there is Japanese ceramics and ‘miscellaneous’ goods, and on the basement floor you’ll see t-shirts, fans, kimono accessories, and more.

-From sake and tea sets to Kimonos, samurai swords and even furniture, there is something for every price and every taste.
-The main shop is in Omotesando, Harajuku, handy for if you are going to see the craziness of Harajuku’s fashion stores or paying a visit to Meiji Jingu Shrine.
+From sake and tea sets to kimonos, samurai swords and even furniture, there is something for every budget limit and every taste.
+The main shop is in Omotesando, Harajuku, convenient if you are already going to check out Harajuku’s fashion stores or paying a visit to Meiji Jingu Shrine.
 Please note that this shop is closed on Thursdays.

-This is a must-go for anyone looking to buy souvenirs for multiple friends at reasonable prices and decent quality.
-100-yen stores such as Seria or Daiso sell many goods for only 100 yen (plus tax, so usually around 108 yen) as well as some items at 200 or 300 yen (the staff will remind you before buying that you have picked up a more expensive item, and they are also clearly labeled most of the time).
+100 yen shops are a must-go for anyone looking to buy souvenirs for multiple friends at reasonable prices and decent quality.
+100-yen stores such as Seria or Daiso sell many goods for only 100 yen (plus tax, so usually around 110 yen) as well as a few items at 200 or 300 yen (the staff will remind you before buying that you have picked up a more expensive item, and they are also clearly labeled most of the time).

-Kapabashi Street is located between Akasaka and Ueno, and this unlikely tourist destination is the perfect place to pick up anything kitchen-related.
+Kappabashi Street is located between Asakusa and Ueno, and this unlikely tourist destination is the perfect place to pick up anything kitchen-related.
 From Japanese forged steel knives (that are engraved on-site for no additional cost) to anything Japanese cooking related, this is the place to go to buy souvenirs for those that love cooking.